China's Marriage Rate Plummets As Women Choose To Stay Single Longer

 "She doesn't agree with what I'm doing," says Wang, "but she respects her parents' wishes.
 Young people these days don't care about marriage.
 They don't pay enough attention to our traditional values.
 Their views are becoming more Western."

 Wang blames her 33-year-old daughter's single status on the seven years she spent in the U.K., where Wang says her daughter "became more independent."
-But there are other reasons – apart from Western influence – why China's marriage rate has plummeted by nearly 30 percent in the last five years.
+But there are other reasons — apart from Western influence — why China's marriage rate has plummeted by nearly 30 percent in the past five years.

 Dai Xuan, 30, works as the editor of a luxury magazine in Shanghai and says her own reasons are economic.
 "Before, in China, you married to survive," she says.
 "Now I'm living well by myself, so I have higher expectations in marriage."